rad5ahirui/simplex-method/README.md

 I implemented it just for fun.

-It may be inefficient and have some bugs.
+It may be inefficient.

+I have already found some bugs.

+I will fix them later.

 ## Reference
 * B. Korte and J. Vygen, Combinatorial Optimization.
 Springer Berlin Heidelberg, 2012.